 Low care shrub covered in yellow flowers throughout the growing season.
 It is popular as background plantings in wide borders, visual barriers, or foundation plantings (because they are easily pruned or sheared into a low hedge).
-They are root hardy to zone 8, but top growth may be killed by temperatures dipping below 30F.
+They are root hardy to zone 8, but online sources say top growth may be killed by temperatures dipping below 30F.
 So I was surprised how well our specimen weathered the freeze into the mid-teens in January 2018 – it was one of the only plants in the garden to stay evergreen, and never missed a beat.
 Native to Central America.

-We planted ours as a nice-looking smallish shrub in late May (photo at top left), and by early July (top right) it has not only grown a bit, but has also become even more floriferous.
+We planted ours as a nice-looking smallish shrub in late May (photo at top left), and by early July (top right) it had not only grown a bit, but has also become even more floriferous.
 Since then it has only grown larger and fuller.
 One of my favorite "new plants" since moving to Texas.

 In our garden, this plant grows in the following area: back fence border